 The little baker, practically more puffy baker hat than anything else, flinches.
 “W-where is who madam?
 I am but a humble baker of fine delicacies, most distinguished from the common-”

 “You foolish fool!”
 The judge sitting at a far left table exclaims as he takes a stand, his large coat flowing in the breeze dramatically.

 Order winces.
 “What’s the big id-”

-“How very typical of you to not see me coming as I parade under the very noses upon your visage” the cloaked figure exclaims, his hat broad to conceal his face, though those white eyes are clear enough for anyone to make out.
+“How very typical of you to not see me coming as I parade under the very noses upon your regrettable visage” the cloaked figure exclaims, his hat broad enough to conceal his antennae, though those white eyes are clear enough for anyone to make out.

 “I only have one nose, you idi-”

 “I see two,” the baker minion next to her says in curt backup to his master as he hands another brownie to Redemption, who gladly takes it and chows down.